dlindem/zotwb/README.md

 # Configuration of the tool

-The zotero-wikibase tool will guide you through the configuration process, which consists of the following steps:
+ZotWb will guide you through the configuration process, which consists of the following steps:

 * If you run ZotWb for the first time, the tool will ask you to create a profile.
 A profile is a set of configurations, including all necessary to access the Zotero group and the Wikibase instance you want to connect, and the definition of mappings (first and foremost, mappings between Zotero fields and Wikibase properties, but also between Wikibase and Wikidata.)
 You can define several profiles and switch between them.
 * The tool will ask you to enter basic parameters